-Activities to incorporate fuel performance capabilities into the Virtual Environment for Reactor Applications (VERA) are receiving increasing attention [1,2,3].
+Activities to incorporate fuel performance capabilities into the Virtual Environment for Reactor Applications (VERA) are receiving increasing attention [1-6].
 The multiphysics emphasis is expanding as the neutronics (MPACT) and thermal-hydraulics (CTF) packages are becoming more mature.
-Capturing the finer details of fuel phenomena (swelling, densification, relocation, gap closure, etc.) is the natural next step in the VERA Core Simulator (VERA-CS) development process since these phenomena are currently not directly taken into account.
-While several codes could be used to accomplish this, the BISON fuel performance code [4] being developed by the Idaho National Laboratory (INL) is the focus of ongoing work in the Consortium for Advanced Simulation of Light Water Reactors (CASL).
-Built on INL's MOOSE framework [5], BISON uses the finite element method for geometric representation and a Jacobian-free Newton-Krylov (JFNK) scheme to solve systems of partial differential equations for various fuel characteristic relationships.
-There are several modes of operation in BISON, but, for this work, it uses a 2D azimuthally symmetric (R-Z) smeared-pellet model.
+Capturing the finer details of fuel phenomena (swelling, densification, relocation, gap closure, etc.) is the natural next step in the VERA development process since these phenomena are currently not directly taken into account.
+While several codes could be used to accomplish this, the BISON fuel performance code [8,9] being developed by the Idaho National Laboratory (INL) is the focus of ongoing work in the Consortium for Advanced Simulation of Light Water Reactors (CASL).
+Built on INL's MOOSE framework [10], BISON uses the finite element method for geometric representation and a Jacobian-free Newton-Krylov (JFNK) scheme to solve systems of partial differential equations for various fuel characteristic relationships.
+There are several modes of operation in BISON, but, this work uses a 2D azimuthally symmetric (R-Z) smeared-pellet model.

-This manual is specific to the procedure pertaining to the standalone BISON one-way coupling from VERA-CS.
-Section 2 covers the process to generate BISON inputs based on input/output information from VERA-CS, starting from the American Standard Code for Information Interchange (ASCII) VERA input [6] through generation of a separate BISON input file for each rod in the problem.
-Section 3 provides some brief background and guidelines on running the inputs.
-Section 4 covers the current post-processing capabilities which heavily leverage the VERAView visualization tool [7].
+This manual is intended to cover (1) the procedure pertaining to the standalone BISON one-way coupling from VERA and (2) the procedure to generate BISON fuel temperature tables that VERA can use.
+Section 2 covers the process to generate BISON inputs based on input/output information from VERA, starting from the ASCII VERA input [11] through generation of a separate BISON input file for each rod in the problem.
+Section 3 covers the details pertaining to the fuel temperature table generation.
+Section 4 provides some brief background and guidelines on running the inputs.
+And Section 5 covers the current post-processing capabilities which heavily leverage the VERAView visualization tool [12].